Maricunga Lithium Project

 of its 17.67% interest in the Maricunga Lithium Project described below (the “Transaction”).
 Completion of the Transaction remains subject

-to numerous conditions, including but not limited to: (i) approval of the shareholders of both Bearing and Li3; (ii) satisfactory settlements
+to numerous conditions, including but not limited to: (i) approval of the shareholders of Li3; (ii) completion of satisfactory due diligence

 Technical Report on the Maricunga Lithium Project (9108 KB)

 - Bearing Lithium (TSXV:BRZ) entered into a definitive agreement with Li3 Energy (OTCQB:LIEG) to acquire it for consideration of 16 million shares.

 - Li3 Energy's primary asset is a 17.7% interest in the Maricunga lithium project in Chile, which is free-carried to the delivery of a definitive